containers/bootc/docs/src/man-md/bootc-install-config.md

    The first value specified will be the default.
 To enable both, use `block = ["direct", "tpm2-luks"]`.
 - `filesystem`: See below.
 - `kargs`: An array of strings; this will be appended to the set of kernel arguments.
+- `match_architectures`: An array of strings; this filters the install config.

 # filesystem